 - When you can smell the garlic add half a teaspoon of turmeric and cook for a further minute.

 - Now add a heaped tablespoon of tomato puree.
-Alternatively, you can use 2 fresh diced tomatoes or half a large can of plum ones if you wish.
+Alternatively, you can use 2 fresh diced tomatoes or 200g canned plum tomatoes if you wish.

-- Cook on a medium heat for 2-3 minutes and then add green chillies to taste.
-This is optional.
+- Cook on a medium heat for 2-3 minutes and then add green chillies to taste is using.

 - Allow the pressure cooker to cool and release the steam, then check the lentils.
 They should be cooked but still hold the shape of the grain.